fbgallet/Roam-extensions/README.md

-Deprecated repo for Bionic Text in Roam Research.
-New repo for Bionic Text extension available in Roam Depot is now here: https://github.com/fbgallet/roam-extension-bionic-text
+## ⚠️ **Deprecated repo** for Bionic Text in Roam Research.
+## Bionic Text extension is now available in **Roam Depot** and up to date repo is here: https://github.com/fbgallet/roam-extension-bionic-text

+---
 Javascript extensions/plugins by Fabrice Gallet ([follow me on Twitter here](https://twitter.com/fbgallet))